akashkurnawal/delta-demo/README.md

 # delta-demo
-This is demo for Github
+This is demo for Github.